Florence Nightingale Museum

 History, tourist information, and nearby accommodation

 Florence Nightingale's influence on the history of nursing and medieval treatment for soldiers cannot be overstated.
-Though she is remembered first and foremost for her role during the Crimean War as 'The Lady with the Lamp', it was actually her efforts after the war ended that helped change our attitude towards treatment of wounded soldiers and hospital treatment in general.
+Though she is remembered first and foremost for her role during the Crimean War as 'The Lady with the Lamp', it was actually her efforts after the war ended that helped change our attitude towards the treatment of wounded soldiers and hospital treatment in general.

 After the Crimean War ended, Nightingale wrote a meticulous report, using statistics that proved beyond doubt that more British soldiers had died from disease than from wounds suffered in combat.
 Her report led to a Royal Commission, and reforms in the way soldiers were treated.
 Those reforms eventually led the way to our modern concept of nursing care.